ninhxuanluu/intel-nuc-skull-canyon-nuc6i7kyk-hackintosh-opencore/README.md

 ![macOS-catalina](Resources/about-mac.png)

-Here are my EFI setting for Intel NUC
+This is EFI settings for Intel NUC Skull Cayon.
+I will update the instruction later.